WilliamHYZhang/WilliamHYZhang.github.io/_posts/2022-03-13-twitter-ens-analysis.md

 - In hindsight I realize that these categories are likely to be non-disjoint, so the set I used to prevent duplicates across categories should probably be removed.

+- Kicking myself for not exporting as a CSV in the scrape job instead of crapping out a text file.

 If anyone wants to address these limitations or just make this analysis and data collection process more robust, feel free to open up a PR on my repo.

 # Conclusion